Checkmarx/kics/docs/configuration-file.md

 "report-formats" = "formats in which the results will be exported (json, sarif, html)" "type" = "type of queries to use in the scan" "verbose" = true
+"profiling" = "enables performance profiler that prints resource consumption metrics in the logs during the execution (CPU, MEM)"
 ```

 ---